Phecda

 Phecda /'fEkd@/, also called Gamma Ursae Majoris (γ Ursae Majoris, abbreviated Gamma UMa, γ UMa), is a star in the constellation of Ursa Major.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.
 Based upon parallax measurements with the Hipparcos astrometry satellite, it is located at a distance of around 83.2 ly from the Sun.

 It is more familiar to most observers in the Northern Hemisphere as the lower-left star forming the bowl of the Big Dipper, together with Alpha Ursae Majoris (Dubhe, upper-right), Beta Ursae Majoris (Merak, lower-right) and Delta Ursae Majoris (Megrez, upper-left).
 Along with four other stars in this well-known asterism, Phecda forms a loose association of stars known as the Ursa Major moving group.
 Like the other stars in the group, it is a main sequence star, as the Sun is, although somewhat hotter, brighter and larger.

 Phecda is located in relatively close physical proximity to the prominent Mizar–Alcor star system.
 The two are separated by an estimated distance of 8.55 ly; much closer than the two are from the Sun.
 The star Merak is separated from Phecda by 11.0 ly.

 Nomenclature

 γ Ursae Majoris (Latinised to Gamma Ursae Majoris) is the star's Bayer designation.

 It bore the traditional names Phecda or Phad, derived from the Arabic phrase فخذ الدب fakhth al-dubb ('thigh of the bear').
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Phecda for this star.
+The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Phecda for Gamma Ursae Majoris A.

 To the Hindus this star was known as Pulastya, one of the seven rishis.

 In Chinese, 北斗 (Běi Dǒu), meaning Northern Dipper, refers to an asterism equivalent to the Big Dipper.
 Consequently, the Chinese name for Gamma Ursae Majoris itself is 北斗三 (Běi Dǒu sān, the Third Star of Northern Dipper) and 天璣 (Tiān Jī, Star of Celestial Shining Pearl).

 Properties

+Phecda is the bright star in the top left.
+Messier 109 is the galaxy in the middle, far left.
+NGC 3953 is the galaxy in the middle, far right.